 - Perfect to use as an ice cream sundae.
 Layer up the raspberry chocolate ice cream with some hot fudge sauce, extra raspberries and some chopped almonds.
 What a showstopping treat!!

-To store: The Raspberry Ice Cream lasts for up to 1 month in the freezer.
+The Raspberry Ice Cream lasts for up to 1 month in the freezer.
 Just make sure the container is covered so as to minimise ice crystals forming.

 Raspberry Chocolate Ice Cream Recipe

 - Blender or immersion blender.
 (See notes if you have neither.)